kiliankoe/HeadingIndicator/README.md

 * `func locationManager(_ manager: CLLocationManager, didUpdateLocations locations: [CLLocation])`
 * `func locationManager(_ manager: CLLocationManager, didUpdateHeading newHeading: CLHeading)`

-Then just create a new `HeadingIndicator` view, tell it where to point to and set how it should display.
+Then just create a new `HeadingIndicator` view, tell it where to point and set how it should display.
 Please make sure that the view points up by default, otherwise it won't be rotated correctly.

 ```swift